rodionaltshuler/solana_arbitrage_opportunities/README.md

 The current implementation connects to both Raydium CLMM on Solana and Binance via WebSocket, subscribes to live price updates, and monitors for potential arbitrage opportunities.****__

-- **RaydiumClmmSource** subscribes to a CLMM pool account, fetches AMM config to get fee data, decodes the pool state, and derives a synthetic bid/ask from the on-chain price.
+- **RaydiumClmmSource** subscribes to a CLMM pool account, fetches AMM config to get fee data, and derives a bid/ask price and liquidity at these prices within current tick.
 - **BinanceSource** connects to Binance’s `bookTicker` stream to get the latest best bid/ask prices.
 - Both streams are merged, the most recent quotes are cached, and an `ArbitrageChecker` compares the two exchanges to detect price spreads exceeding a configurable threshold.